-Fruit snacks are fun to eat and packaged to be the perfect on the go snack.
+Fruit snacks are fun to eat and are packaged to be the perfect on the go snack.
 Throw a few bags in the car and you will be set when your little ones want something sweet to eat.

 19. Trail Mix

-Trial mix is another good pick for older kids.
+Trail mix is another good pick for older kids.
 You can either make your own or pick some up at the store.
 Snacking on it will keep the grumbles away until you can get to a restaurant for a proper meal.

-Pringles are my favorite pick of chips for road trips because their packaging takes up little space and will protect the chips from getting smashed in the car.
+Pringles are my favorite chips for road trips because their packaging takes up little space and will protect the chips from getting smashed in the car.
 And they come in a huge variety of flavors, so there is something for everyone in the family.